Revelation 4:6-7 – Four Beasts – Part 3

 We have covered the four characteristics of the patterns of the things of the heavens which are mentioned only in chapter ten.

-First was the man clothed in linen, and we saw that he, like the cherubims which keep the way of the tree of life, the two cherubims of Exodus, the four wheels of Ezekiel one and ten, the four living creatures of Ezekiel one and three, the four cherubims of Ezekiel ten, the four beasts of Revelation four and five, and the four and twenty elders of Revelation four and five; this man clothed in linen and all of these various patterns of the things of the heavens are one and all but different and various stages of the different and various functions of God’s elect, who are “the things of the heavens themselves.”
+First, was the man clothed in linen, and we saw that he, like the cherubims which keep the way of the tree of life, the two cherubims of Exodus, the four wheels of Ezekiel 1 and 10, the four living creatures of Ezekiel 1 and 3, the four cherubims of Ezekiel 10, the four beasts of Revelation 4 and 5, and the four and twenty elders of Revelation 4 and 5; this man clothed in linen and all of these various patterns of the things of the heavens are one and all but different and various stages of the different and various functions of God’s elect, who are “the things of the heavens themselves.”

 Second, we saw the wings of the cherubims and the sound of the wings of the cherubims, “is as the voice of the Almighty God when He speaketh.”
 We saw that all these symbols bring us back to the fiery words of God, which are also symbolized by coals of fire from between the cherubims.

-Fourth and finally, we saw in chapter ten that the four living creatures are the cherubims.
+Fourth, and finally, we saw in chapter 10 that the four living creatures are the cherubims.
 It is here that all doubt is removed about who these four living creatures are.
 They are the cherubims that shadow the throne of God.

 Eze 10:20 This is the living creature that I saw under the God of Israel by the river of Chebar; and I knew that they were the cherubims.